saattrupdan/saattrupdan.com/src/posts/2016-10-05-genericity-iterations-i.md

 ---
 title: Genericity Iterations I
 meta: This post introduces Woodin's invention of genericity iterations, which more or less states that any real number is at most an iteration and a forcing away! (given that you're living in an iterable structure and assuming a large cardinal hypothesis) In this post we start the proof of the theorem, which includes the introduction of the extender algebra.
-tags: set theory, inner model theory
+tags: set theory, inner model theory, genericity iterations
 ---

 <div style="display: flex; flex-wrap: wrap; justify-content: space-between; align-items: center;">